Nebula-Consulting/nebula-core/LazyIterator.md

             .mapValues(new FieldFromSObject(Contact.AccountId))
             .toSet(new Set<Id>());

-As you can see, Nebula Core includes some filter and map functions for common use-cases.
-These include trigger-related use-cases.
+As you can see, Nebula Core includes some filtering and mapping functions for common use-cases.
+These also include trigger-related use-cases.
 For example, if we want to get the list of contacts in a trigger where the FirstName has changed, we can do it like this:

     List<Contact> contactsWithChangedFirstName = new LazyTriggerContextPairIterator(oldContacts, newContacts)